Stock image: Audeze | Design: HomeStudioBasics

 The same grilles are present, the same headband adjustments, the same sized ear cups, the same Mini-XLR termination, and the same 1/4″ plug at the business end.

-I feel as though they can all withstand abuse and are built extremely well.
+I feel as though they can all withstand abuse and are constructed very well.

-The headband adjustments are a bit odd, but they work.
+The headband adjustments are a bit odd, but they work; resembling Grado adjustments but feeling much more robust.

 Comfort